Kimsey/Zipf-Law/README.md

 # Zipf-Law
-This is a web scraping data science project that tried to prove if the wikipedia on zipf's law follows zipf's law.
+This is a web scraping data science project that tried to prove if the Wikipedia article on Zipf's law follows Zipf's law.